Celtic F.C. in international football: Glory years

 Now with Jock Stein as manager, Celtic enjoyed another successful run in Europe in 1965–66, reaching the semi-finals of the European Cup Winners' Cup by knocking out Go Ahead Deventer, AGF Aarhus and Dynamo Kyiv.
 They lost 1–2 on aggregate to Liverpool in the semi-final, although a last minute Bobby Lennox goal was controversially disallowed in the second leg at Anfield which would have seen Celtic win the tie via the recently implemented away goals rule.

 Celtic's European Cup campaign in 1966–67 was their first-ever participation in Europe's premier club tournament.
 Zürich and Nantes were comfortably disposed of in the first two rounds (5–0 and 6–2 on aggregate respectively).
 The quarter-final in March 1967 pitched Celtic against Yugoslav champions Vojvodina.
 The Yugoslav side won the first leg in Novi Sad 1–0, while the return match in Glasgow proved to be a fraught affair.
 The Yugoslavs defended resolutely and threatened on the counter-attack, but Celtic levelled the tie on aggregate in the second half with a goal by Stevie Chalmers.
 Celtic pressed for a winner, but Vojvodina defended well and the tie looked like a play-off in neutral Rotterdam would be required.
 In the final minute, however, Billy McNeill headed in a Charlie Gallacher cross to see Celtic progress to the semi-final.
-Celtic now faced Czechoslovakian side, Dukla Prague.
+Celtic now faced Czechoslovak side, Dukla Prague.
 This time the first leg of the tie took place in Glasgow, with Celtic winning 3–1 courtesy of goals from Jimmy Johnstone and a Willie Wallace brace.
 In respect of his opponents' quality, Stein set up Celtic to be ultra-defensive for the second leg and forsake – temporarily – their philosophy of attacking football.
 The tactics worked as Celtic secured a 0–0 draw to put them in the final.
 Stein, however, was almost apologetic about the manner of Celtic's success in that game and he felt uncomfortable in later years discussing the matter.